Vaccine shedding: Research

-Regulatory authorities in the US and EU recommend that shedding data should be collected both during the development phase of a new product and during clinical trials.
+Regulatory authorities in the US and EU recommend that shedding data should be collected both during the development phase and clinical trials of a relevant product, such as gene therapy.
 A full report on shedding must subsequently be included in the Biologics license application.

 A study of 345 participants aged 5–49 years who received the live influenza virus vaccine LAIV3, and for whom shedding was assessed by viral culture of nasal swabs (daily for days 1–7 post vaccination, every other day for days 9 through 25, and on day 28) indicated that 30 percent had detectable virus in nasal secretions obtained by nasal swabbing.
 In an open-label study of 200 children aged 6–59 months who received a single dose of LAIV3, shedding of low titers of at least one vaccine virus was detected on culture in 79 percent of children and was more common among the younger recipients.
 Serious illnesses have not been reported among unvaccinated persons infected inadvertently with vaccine viruses.
 The estimated probability of transmission of vaccine virus within a contact group with a single LAIV recipient in this population was 0.58 percent.